Gabardine, twill weave, twill...: let's take stock!

 What to sew with gabardine?

-Depending on the composition and weight of the gabardine you have chosen, other options are available to you.
+Depending on the composition and weight of the gabardine you choose, other options are available to you.

 Gabardine can also be suitable for making pants, skirts, dresses, or suits.

-It is still possible to use it for making bags, pouches or cases, and other accessories requiring structure.
+It is also still possible to use it for making bags, printed, pouches, and other accessories that require structure.

 Isla Trench by Named Clothing